ninjabox77/cminor/README.md

 A class allows for the merging of vari- ables and functions into a single self contained object.
 If a class is labeled `abstr` (abstract), the compiler will give an error if the declaration of an object (except `multi`-type objects) uses that class as its type.
 A `final` class requires the compiler to give an error if any class uses it as a parent.
 The default case allows a class to have both arbitrary objects and derived classes.
 Like the function case, any class can be made generic (polymorphic) by specifying and using type parameters.

-Class bodies consist of two declaration sections: protect and public.
-The scope of an element (field or method) declared in the protect area is restricted to only its declaration class and, through inheritance, its derived classes by simply using the element’s name.
-Elements declared as `public` can be accessed like `protect` elements plus they are also accessible globally by any object of the class, using standard *dot notation*.

-Note the required ordering of class elements (`protect` before `public` and fields before methods) as per P10.
-The declarations of fields and methods are analogous to variables and functions, except that fields are not initialized.
-Conversely the use and the scope rules of methods are very different from functions, so two different terms (`func` and `method`) are used in C-Minor to avoid confusion.

-Notes on **inheritance**: A derived type can only add new elements to those that it inherits and can never eliminate any, although it may override an inherited method’s definition with a new one, unless that method is labeled **last**.
-If a non-**last** method is redefined, then the new definition must use the same signature, type, and scope option as the overridden element; otherwise the compiler will give an error.
-These requirements ensure that a parent class is always a subtype of all its derived classes.
-Here is an example of a class in C-Minor:

 ```c++
 class Person
 protect {